Historical Markers in

 In the 20th century, Carroll County experienced further development and modernization.
 The expansion of the road network, including the construction of highways such as Route 140 and Interstate 70, improved transportation and connected the county to neighboring regions.
 As the population grew, new schools, hospitals, and recreational facilities were established to cater to the needs of the residents.
 Today, Carroll County continues to thrive as a vibrant community with a mix of rural charm and suburban amenities, attracting residents and visitors with its natural beauty, historical sites, and close-knit communities.

-This timeline provides a condensed summary of the historical journey of Carroll County, Maryland.
+This timeline provides a concise overview of the key events in the history of Carroll County, Maryland.

 • 1837- Carroll County was created by the Maryland General Assembly